stellar/go/services/bifrost/README.md

 1. Create an account at https://www.myetherwallet.com/, then switch Network (top-right dropdown) to "Ropsten (MyEtherWallet)".
 Write down/copy your Ethereum address somewhere.
 1. Use http://faucet.ropsten.be:3001/ to send 3 ETH to your testnet account.
 1. Now open Bifrost demo: https://bifrost.stellar.org/ It will display address where to send your test ETH.
 1. Go back to MyEtherWallet and send ETH to the address displayed by Bifrost.
 Sometimes Ropsten network is overloaded so monitor the Etherscan to check if your tx was included in a block.
-If not, increated gas price (this can be done in "Send Offline" tab).
+If not, increase the gas price (this can be done in "Send Offline" tab).
 1. Switch back to Bifrost demo and check the progress.

 ## Config